The Benefits of Becoming a Host Organization

 Host organizations receive optimal results when the CEO or other senior managers are available to devote focused time and energy to the project and to working directly with the Israel Lab team, especially while teams are working full-time.
 Please make sure that the appropriate leaders will be available to work with and guide the student team.

-Host companies should be comprised of at least 15 employees, and must provide a clear project statement and project objective.
+Host companies should be comprised of at least 15 employees.
+Hosts should provide a clear project statement, strategic objectives, and access to people and data.

 In order to participate, companies will complete the Israel Lab new project questionnaire.
 If you are interested in becoming a host company for Israel Lab, please contact firstname.lastname@example.org with your questions or ideas.